fbpx

 Vibe: Privacy and Seclusion

-If you’re seeking ultra-privacy and seclusion on the sand, we are hard-pressed to name our favorite beach at Mustique Island in the Grenadines.
+If you’re seeking ultra privacy and seclusion on the sand, we are hard pressed to name our favorite beach on Mustique Island in the Grenadines.
 Every stretch of beach here is equally beautiful, equally secluded (you’re more likely to encounter a tortoise than another human).
-Macaroni Beach, on the wind-swept Atlantic side, is probably the most famous – largely for its hedonistic picnics dating back to the island’s Princess Margaret days.
-Part of Mustique’s DNA – beach picnics are casual yet elaborate affairs served under shaded palapas adorned with tropical flowers – and complete with lavish menus, stemware, and china.
+Macaroni Beach, on the wind-swept Atlantic side, is probably the most famous — largely for its hedonistic picnics dating back to the island’s Princess Margaret days.
+Part of Mustique’s DNA — beach picnics are casual yet elaborate affairs served under shaded palapas adorned with tropical flowers — and complete with lavish menus, stemware, and china.
 Sexy.

 Where to Stay:

 For the most exquisite service and views (of the Caribbean Sea and the Atlantic Ocean), reserve Toucan Hill, a white-washed Moroccan-inspired villa that sits regally on the highest point of the island.
-Each of the villa’s four suites offers stunning sea views, as does its seemingly edgeless pool where you can experience the island’s extraordinary sunsets.
-To add to the sexy adventures, ask the house manager to arrange with Grenadine Cruises to explore – via NAUTI, a captained, 45’ luxury powered catamaran – the lesser-known islands (and beaches) of Mayreau, Tobago Cays, Union Island, Mopion Canouan, and the completely deserted Isle de Quatre.
-Now that’s NAUTI.
+Each of the villa’s four suites offers stunning sea views, as does its seemingly edgeless pool where you can experience the most extraordinary sunsets.
+To add to the sexy adventures, ask Patricia, the house manager extraordinaire, to arrange exploration of the surrounding (but lesser-known) islands and beaches of Mayreau, Tobago Cays, Union Island, Mopion, Canouan, and the completely deserted Isle de Quatre aboard a captained luxury power boat (Squirt) or sailing yacht, aptly named Freedom.

 Saint-Jean Beach, St. Barth